Updated on 2024-11-11 GMT+08:00

 Updating a Node Pool

-• The modification of resource tags of a node pool takes effect only on new nodes.
-To synchronize the modification onto existing nodes, manually reset the existing nodes.
+• Changes to the container engine, OS, or pre-/post-installation script in a node pool take effect only on new nodes.
+To synchronize the modification onto existing nodes, manually reset these nodes.

-• Changes to Kubernetes labels/taints in a node pool will be automatically synchronized to existing nodes.
+• Changes to resource tags and Kubernetes labels/taints in a node pool will be automatically synchronized to existing nodes after the options of Synchronization for Existing Nodes are selected.
 You do not need to reset these nodes.

 Updating a Node Pool